richieleks/currencia/replit.md

 - June 26, 2025.
 Added automatic company name defaulting to first and last name for new users during authentication
 - June 26, 2025.
 Implemented automatic user logout after 15 minutes of inactivity with activity tracking and status management
 - June 26, 2025.
 Set light theme as default theme instead of system theme for better user experience
+- January 11, 2025.
+Updated default theme to light mode and changed storage key to currencia-ui-theme
 - June 26, 2025.
 Fixed navigation menu highlighting to show selected menu items with blue background

 ## User Preferences